chrislusf/vasto/README.md

 Vasto enables developers to setup a distributed key-value store as simple as creating a map object.

-The operations, such as creating/deleting the store, connection configurations, partitioning, replications, seamlessly adding/removing servers, are all managed automatically.
+The operations, such as creating/deleting the store, partitioning, replications, seamlessly adding/removing servers, etc, are managed by a few commands.
+Client connection configurations are managed automatically.

-In a sense, Vasto is an in-house cloud providing distributed key-value stores as a service, minus the need to balance performance and cloud service costs.
+In a sense, Vasto is an in-house cloud providing distributed key-value stores as a service, minus the need to balance performance and cloud service costs, plus consistent and low latency.

 # Architecture